-The health department appreciates all of the JCHDIBCAT Grant supporters, St. Thomas Clinic and their physicians, Dr. Michael Pauszek, Dr. Joseph Kenny, Dr. Clarence Thomas, and Maggie Doty, PA-C. Also, Windrose Family Health Center, Johnson Memorial Hospital, Franciscan St. Francis, and Major Health Partners for the services they provide.
+2019 was a great year for the JCHDIBCAT Projects.
+The Daily Journal published a story on our grants which provided the projects with great publicity.
+Both grants, the Mammogram Screening and Post Cancer Support, were able to help many women in need of financial assistance.
+We appreciate all our supporters for the services they provide for the JCHDIBCAT Grants!
+They are: St. Thomas Clinic and their physicians, Dr. Michael Pauszek, Dr. Joseph Kenny, Dr. Clarence Thomas, and Maggie Doty, PA-C. Also, Windrose Family Health Center, Johnson Memorial Hospital, Franciscan St. Francis, and Major Health Partners.

-PUBLIC HEALTH NURSING REPORT
+PUBLIC HEALTH NURSING